luuyin/luuyin.github.io/_pages/teaching.md

 - **2022**, *Teaching Assistant for Deep Learning (2AMM10) at TU/e, 2022*,  ([Tutorials and Practicals](https://github.com/luuyin/TU-e-deeplearning-2022) )

-    I am responsible for Grading, and develop:
+    I am responsible for grading, courses for practical, and developing the following material:

     <ul>